Frequently Asked Questions

 Covid-19 & Safety

 The URS was held in a digital format (using Microsoft Teams) in April 2020 and April 2021.
-However, for URS 2022, we are optimistic that we will be able to return to safe, in-person interactions on campus and are making all plans accordingly.
-The specifics of Covid-19 precautions are evolving rapidly, but every effort will sincerely be taken to ensure that the URS is, indeed, a safe event to present at and attend this year.
+However, for URS 2022 & 2023, we are optimistic that we will be able to return to safe, in-person interactions on campus and are making all plans accordingly.
+The specifics of Covid-19 precautions are do evolve, but every effort will sincerely be taken to ensure that the URS is, indeed, a safe event to present at and attend.
 Specific policies will be determined closer to the date and will almost certainly follow the University's policies at the time.
-Although more details are not known at this time, you may reach out to the Undergraduate Research Coordinator (Kate Votaw) at any time for an openly transparent response to any questions you may have about how Covid-19 may impact the URS this year.
+Although more details are not known at this time, you may reach out to the Undergraduate Research Coordinator at any time for an openly transparent response to any questions you may have about how Covid-19 may impact the URS this year.

 I have another question that was not answered here.
 Who should i contact?